OpenDominion/OpenDominion/README.md

 ## Progress

-See the [Kanban board](https://github.com/WaveHack/OpenDominion/projects/1) and [issue tracker](https://github.com/WaveHack/OpenDominion/issues) for more details.
+See the [issue tracker](https://github.com/WaveHack/OpenDominion/issues) for more details.

 ### Systems